 I can tell you the mother’s quote: “They don’t have what you have.” but I know it’s not going to work.
 Every natty has to pass through this process to find his personal solution.
 You can call this growing up.

-Thanks to social media, people have never been more narcissistic and materialistic than before.
-According to Facebook everyone is living the dream, but that’s happening only in a made-up virtual reality.
+Thanks to social media, people have never been more narcissistic and materialistic.
+According to Facebook, everyone is living the dream, but that’s happening only in a made-up virtual reality.
 Social media is a network for virtual alter egos communicating with each other.
 We are their slaves.
-Everything that we do is for those virtual egos.
+Everything we do is for the benefit of those virtual egos.

-Back in the day when I was recording my squats to see whether they are legit (below parallel), a guy asked me: “Are you filming this so to flirt with girls on Facebook?”
+Back in the day, when I was recording my squats to see whether they are legit (below parallel), a guy asked me: “Are you filming this to flirt with girls on Facebook?”
 I said no, but he didn’t believe me.
 I have to admit that I understood his point.
 Today, we don’t do anything without taking a selfie because without content our virtual egos starve.
-No selfies, no effort.

 The whole post in a few words: Get lean.
 Lift.
 Stand tall.
 Live.